Blackjack Basic Strategy for Split Pairs: Color-coded Chart

 Of major interest: Blackjack, Black Jack: Basic Strategy, Card Counting; Charts & Tables, Probability, Odds, Software.

-Blackjack Double Down Strategy Table.
+- Blackjack Double Down Strategy Table.

 Color-coded chart to learn the best Double Down strategy.
 After consulting the Split Pairs table, look next at this table.
 The Double Down situations occur more often than pairs at blackjack.
 If your hand is not a Double Down situation, move to the next chart: Hit or Stand.

-Blackjack Hit Stand Strategy Table.
+- Blackjack Hit or Stand Basic Strategy Card.

 Color-coded chart to learn the best Hit or Stand strategy.
 After consulting the Double Down table, finally look at this table.
 The Hit or Stand decisions are by far the most frequent and important situations in blackjack.